howzat/howzat.github.io/index.md

 selection.
 We use it to define the most general concrete type our code can operate upon.

-As upper bounds constrain to narrower types, so lower bounds constrain to wider ones.
+As upper bounds constrain us to narrower types, so lower bounds constrain us to wider ones.
 The lower bound is denoted by the ``>:`` symbol, which we can read as 'super-class of'.
 Let's look at an example ripped from [Joshua Suereth's book
 - Scala in Depth](http://www.manning.com/suereth)